 Let’s put that in English.
 If the guy that hits you violates Kentucky and Indiana law by driving around without insurance, we can still recover on your personal injury claim.
 We just need to make that injury claim against your own car insurance and they then act like they insure the deadbeat that hit you.

 For an uninsured motorist claim, your insurance company evaluates your personal injury claim just as they would the injury claim of a third-party, a person they do not insure.
-They may or may not offer to settle your personal injury claim and they are not going to pay you a higher amount just because you their insured.
+They may or may not offer to settle your personal injury claim and they are not going to pay you a higher amount just because you claimed their insurance.
 However, whatever money they settle your personal injury claim for, they will sue the at-fault driver in an effort to recover.
 Whatever your case, make sure you discuss it with a Louisville car accident lawyer.

 Why is Uninsured Motorist Coverage So Important?